Types of Cause: Tithes – pasture

 Types of Cause: Tithes – grain

-Tithes of grain were great tithes so were normally payable to the rector (see ‘Tithes – modus’ under ‘Subjects’).
+Tithes of grain were great or predial tithes as they arose from crop husbandry and so were payable to the rector or his farmer (see ‘Tithes – modus’ under ‘Subjects’).
 Grain might include corn, wheat, barley, oats, rye and peas.

 Grain